 8. Do not read from the slides or your cards.

 Maintaining eye contact is especially impossible if you keep reading from the slides or keep looking at your cards.
 That will make you lose the audience’s attention.
 Instead try to remember the general gist of every slide and focus on delivering the main message instead of losing time over the details.
+To work on this issue write your script from bottom to top.
+Read it multiple time then try to write it again.
+Use tools like Decktopus to practice your speech with the rehearsal tool then remove all script to see how far you can go with improvisation.

 9. Use visuals.

 Using visual aids will not only capture the audience’s attention, but also emphasize a point, simplify the content, enhance the content’s credibility.
 A staggering 65% of the population are visual learners.
 Keep that in mind while you are trying to choose the appropriate presentation themes and respective presentation designs!
+A study shows that the aduience prefer one fourth of the content they see consist of text.
+For this reason choose what will you write on the slides.
+Leaving hints, keywords on text can help you to remember your words.

 10. Don’t apologize.